-Can one be hopeful and not religious but be a positive person at the same time?
+Can one be hopeful and non-religious but be a positive person at the same time?
 Do the two go hand in hand or can they both stand separately on their own?

 Does one have to be positive to have hope or can one be a negative person and still have hope?
-If you have hope does that mean you always think good things will happen or are you a skeptic waiting for the other shoe to fall?
-I respect and admire those who always look at the Brightside, where nothing every bothers them and they go off on their merry way.
+If you have hope does that mean you always think good things will happen or are you a skeptic waiting for the other shoe to drop?
+I respect and admire those who always look at the bright side, where nothing ever bothers them and they go off on their merry way.

 Is it karma?
 Many people feel karma will eventually catch up to those who are not good but yet, those same people are living large and having not a care in the world while others are struggling to get by waiting for their time to shine.
 What’s with karma?

 Does having a lot of money give people hope as opposed to those who don’t have money?
 You would think that answer would be easy but look at all the miserable people out there who have money to burn and yet they are miserable, disenchanted, drinking, and doing drugs and even worse…suicide.

 I have seen many people who are down on their luck but they are happy and hopeful believing that things will get better.
 Which brings us back to religion; because many of those same people are very religious and believe in God, so does religion play a part in having hope?